rick-maity-98/HIS-OPD-Module/hmis final report.md

 ---

-## 3. Questions & Answers
+## 3. Questions and Answers

 Below are key conceptual and implementation questions, their answers, and relevant code snippets.
-Each question also notes **who primarily led/solved** that part in the project (as per roles in the presentation).
+Each question also notes **who primarily led/solved** that part in the project.

 ---